Customer Experiences

 Income distribution:

-The income distribution in the pool reflects the social stratification, with lower (20%), middle (50%) and upper income quartiles (30%).
+The income distribution in the pool reflects social stratification, with lower (20%), middle (50%), and upper income quartiles (30%).

 Psychographic characteristics